What You’ll Learn 💾

 Selection field

-Info field (like created above)
+Info field (as created above)

 Delete field